 It seems appropriate therefore that one of my central purposes on this visit will be to lay the foundation stone for a new Aga Khan Academy here in Dhaka.
 This school will be one node in a network of eighteen high-quality schools located throughout the developing world, global in outlook, but deeply rooted in the local culture, providing a world-class education for boys and girls of all backgrounds, independent of ability to pay.
 It will educate promising students and develop inspiring teachers.
 It will be a strong educational resource for the entire country.

 As we look to the future of development in Bangladesh, it is important to be realistic about the challenges.
 But it also is important to remember the distance which has been traveled - and the building blocks which are already in place.

 I think, for example, of the strides which have been made here in controlling population growth, developing export trade, establishing micro-credit programmes, improving early childhood care, extending education, especially for women, and fighting corruption - in addition to doubling per capita GDP over the past two decades.
 The challenge now is to make development both sustainable and equitable, so that it fairly benefits people of all classes, cultures and regions.

 The Aga Khan Development Network’s agenda for Bangladesh reflects your agenda.
 To achieve that agenda will require a continuing spirit of close partnership.

 It is in the spirit of partnership, then, that I thank you again for what we have been able to do together in the past, while looking forward to the things we will be attempting together in the future.

-I would like you to join me in wishing peace, success, happiness and unity for all the people of Bangladesh.
+I would like you to join me in a pray in wishing peace, success, happiness and unity for all the people of Bangladesh.

 My warmest thanks again to all of you.